The Civility Project

 Let’s be part of a community where we can engage in a civil dialogue, be honest and constructive, deal with issues (instead of criticizing people), and engage in respectful behavior.
 We are all seeking the greater good for our community.

 As outlined in the Respectful Workplace Policy, any conduct that contravenes these principles will not be tolerated and appropriate action will be taken to address and disrespectful behaviour.

 Examples of such behaviours include, but are not limited to; coercion, intimidation, humiliation, bullying, abuse of authority; yelling or shouting (unnecessarily); causing vandalism or destruction to the property of the Town or any of its employees; any gesture, act or statement that gives an individual reasonable cause to believe that there is a risk of injury to themselves, another person or property; any statement, written, visual or verbal, that is reasonably interpreted by a person to be menacing or taunting in nature; violent acts that cause, or may cause, physical harm or significant emotional distress to any other person; unwelcome behaviours or jokes that are degrading, offensive, demeaning, embarrassing, or insulting.

-Members of the public, visitors to Town facilities, and individuals conducting business with the Town of Canmore, are expected to treat the Town’s employees and representatives respectfully.
+Members of the public can expect to be treated with respect.
+In return, the public, visitors to Town of Canmore facilities, and individuals conducting business with the Town of Canmore, are expected to treat the Town of Canmore’s employees and representatives respectfully.
 This includes refraining from inappropriate behaviour towards Town of Canmore employees, elected officials, volunteers, contractors and business partners.
-If inappropriate behaviour occurs, the Town will take appropriate action to ensure a respectful workplace.
-This could include barring individuals from accessing Town facilities and people, legal action, and/or discontinuing business with contractors or suppliers.
+If inappropriate behaviour occurs, the Town of Canmore will take appropriate action to ensure a respectful workplace.
+This could include barring individuals from accessing Town of Canmore facilities and people, legal action, and/or discontinuing business with contractors or suppliers.